vishvAsa/jyotiSham/content/mAnam/_index.md

 - श्रीरमणशर्मा [वक्ति](https://groups.yahoo.com/neo/groups/swisseph/conversations/topics/6581) \- "the whole purpose of jyautisha is to know beforehand what will be observed or to compute later on what would have been observed as the Surya Siddhanta 2-14 says: tattadgativaśān nityam yathā \*dṛktulyatām\* grahāḥ / prayānti tat pravakṣyāmi sphuṭīkaraṇam ādarāt //
   - People who blindly follow siddhAnta calculations without accounting for precession or season are violating the siddhAnta texts they supposedly revere!
     - सूर्यसिद्धान्तादेर् दोषाः/ deviations - "[इतिहासपृष्ठम्](../history/)" दृश्यताम्।

+## Longitude
+- The eclipse timing method is simple: first, you determine the local time that the lunar eclipse starts or ends by direct observation.
+Then you compare your local time for that event against the local time at some distant place.
+The difference in the two times is the difference in longitude.
+- "you'll find a method based on eclipses given by pR^ithUdakasvAmin using ujjayinI as the prime meridian.
+The method was evidently known well before that for varAhamihira gives different long differences.
+There is some discussion by parameshvara the nambUtiri too."